bioinformateachers/bioinformateachers.github.io/_posts/2023-03-12-entanglement.md

 Let's get started: we all know that, according to Einstein's relativity theory and experiments, in the universe there's nothing faster than light, right?

-Entanglement refers to the peculiar property of some particles -atoms, but more specifically subatomic particles- to be "intertwined" in an almost magical way: such two particles can not be described independently from one another.
+Entanglement refers to the peculiar property of some particles -atoms, but more specifically subatomic particles- to be "intertwined" in an almost magical way: such two particles can not be described independently from one another (mathematically, they are described by the same wavefunction).
 What this means, is that if we know the status of one such particles, the status of the other is also indissolubly determined, even if the two particles are located in two different galaxies!